Last updated on .

 Rozafa Castle

 After finishing a tour of Mes Bridge, we drove back through Shkodër and 2km outside the city center to Rozafa Castle.
 It’s possible to take a bus or walk to the castle and then walk up, but it’s quite a hike.
 For time purposes, I decided to save a good hour or two round trip and use the services of the driver.
-Admission is 400 lek (as of July 2023).
+Adult admission is 400 lek (as of July 2024).
 I was given an hour to inspect the castle and enjoy the views from the top.

 Castle entrance at Rozafa Castle in Shkodër, Albania